orcasgit/django-fitbit/intraday-support-docs.md

 Planned changes
 Have fitbit listener view call a different task depending on if data is intraday or not.
 Probably need to add fitapp subscriptions value for test settings?

+Unknown number of new settings introduced in fork of django-fitbit I have yet to figure out how FITAPP_SUBSCRIPTIONS is set in Maptrek.
+Fork introduces FITAPP_SUBSCRIPTION_COLLECTION